queso-fuego/amateuros/README.md

 - Somehow convert the bootsector and bootloader to C. The bootsector is fine, if enough code is moved elsewhere so that it fits in 512 bytes with the AA55h signature, but I have had no luck so far with structures and intermediate (to me) level C code working with inline asm and 16bit, to allow the bootloader to work effectively.
 - Other/better device drivers, USB, something for SATA or SSD storage, mouse, etc.
-- Graphics primitives - lines/polygons, circles, triangles, drawRect() routines and the like
 - A C standard library: string abstractions, type conversions, other stuff to help out with C code development.
 - Assembler and Compiler for x86 32bit code, with a C-like language.
 Possibly making a forth or other languages later on too.
 - Games, or other graphical things.
-Or text based games too
+Or text based games
-- Read and use other fonts, font standards.
-Such as PC screen font or some types of regular bitmapped fonts
+- Read and use other fonts and font standards, such as PC screen font or some types of regular bitmapped fonts
 - Font editor program, for homemade fonts at least
 - Implement options/flags for the kernel "shell", and other shell commands.
 Also a way for a user to add shell commands and aliases
-- Fix up/improve editor to allow arbitrary saving/updating of files, and backspace/delete functionality
+- Fix up/improve the editor to allow saving/updating of arbitrary length files, and backspace/delete functionality
 - A windowing system?
 If the task scheduling and process creation/management gets done
 - Get this thing to run on me old thinkpad, just to say that I can and that it can run on actual hardware